 The Investment Manager uses a risk management technique known as value-at-risk (VaR) to measure the Trust's global exposure and to seek to ensure that the use of FDIs by the Trust is within regulatory limits.
-The Investment Manager will use the absolute VaR measure.
-The absolute VaR on the Trust's portfolio is calculated to ensure that it never exceeds 20% of the Net Asset Value of the Trust.
+The Investment Manager will use the relative VaR measure.
+The relative VaR on the Trust's portfolio is calculated to ensure that it never exceeds two times that of the MSCI All Country World Index.
 VaR calculations will be carried out daily using a one tailed 99% confidence level for a holding period of 20 business days and a historical observation period of 250 business days.